30 Nonfiction Author Websites That Inspire Action

 We also created a book site for Chunka: Perfect Future Book Website which uses many of the same elements but is more focused on the book than the author.

-The book site will remain much the same over time, but Chunka’s author site will update as he releases new books so that the focus remains on his latest work.
+The book site will remain much the same over time, but Chunka’s author site will update as he launches new books so that the focus remains on his latest work.

 Tim Ferriss